scribe-org/Scribe-Data/README.md

 # To-Do [`⇧`](#contents) <a id="to-do"></a>

-Work that is in progress or could be implemented is tracked in the [Issues](https://github.com/andrewtavis/CC0_mockups/issues).
-Please see the [contribution guidelines](https://github.com/andrewtavis/CC0_mockups/blob/main/CONTRIBUTING.md) if you are interested in contributing to CCO Mockups.
-Work that is in progress or could be implemented includes:
+Please see the [contribution guidelines](https://github.com/andrewtavis/CC0_mockups/blob/main/CONTRIBUTING.md) if you are interested in contributing to CCO Mockups and the [Issues](https://github.com/andrewtavis/CC0_mockups/issues) for work that's currently in progress.
+Work that could be implemented includes:

 - Creating minimalist black versions of all current mockups